Killian-Morin/42-ftl_quantum/README.md

 _You can read this in [french](README.fr.md)_

+The file [explications_diverses.md](explications_divers.md) is a placeholder file where you can find some of my documentation on subjects like Qiskit, quantum but everything is in French.

 My version of the project requires an `.env` file.

 It contains a `TOKEN` field, whose value is your IMBQ API token, which you can obtain from https://quantum.ibm.com/